 In 1995, St Mark’s moved to North West London – to our current home in Harrow.
 Now known as simply St Mark’s Hospital, today you can still see ‘Hospital for Fistulas and other Diseases of the Anus and Rectum’ by our main entrance.

 St Mark’s Hospital and Academic Institute together form a centre for coloproctology, attracting practitioners from the UK and overseas to enable best practice to be spread to other institutions.

-Within the North West London Hospitals NHS Trust, St Mark’s Hospital is headed by Clinical Director, Professor Robin Phillips.
+Within the North West London Hospitals NHS Trust, St Mark’s Hospital is headed by Clinical Director, Professor Omar Faiz.
 The Clinical Director is supported by the Divisional General Manager of Specialist Services who, together with the Dean of St Mark’s Academic Institute, Professor Sue Clark, form the Executive of the Hospital.